backstage/backstage/.changeset/smart-ghosts-search.md

 This reduces the step from development to production by always installing the dependencies and templating the production configuration in `app-config.production.yaml`.

 Added `app-config.local.yaml` to allow for local configuration overrides.
+To replicate this behavior in an existing installation simply `touch app-config.local.yaml` in the project root and apply your local configuration.